labordynamicsinstitute/ldilab-manual/96-30-running-python-jupyter.md

 ## Making Python code dynamic

 In general, Python code should not have hard-coded paths.
 Python programs are aware of their own location, and other directories should be relative to that.
 However, some authors may still follow (econ-specific) norms, and hard-code paths.
+Similar to our approach for Stata, R, and MATLAB, you can use the `rootdir` principle to make the code more portable/dynamic.

 In that case, do the following:

 Say the author has code like